AngusAu1/Code-In-Place-Challenges/README.md

 Welcome to my repository for the challenges from Stanford University's online course **"Code in Place"**.
 This repository serves as a personal archive and reference for the exercises completed during the course, and is also intended to help others who are interested in reviewing or learning from these challenges.

+**- Gain new insights by reviewing the past -**
+Code in Place help me to gain new insights by reviewing the coding techniques from beginning.
+It is good to everyone when you are struggling in coding.

 ## Structure

 ```